 These are the outstanding characteristics of the dream ego, the dreamer in the dream.
 When you analyze your dream for these characteristics, much will be revealed to you.
 Further, when you keep working with your dreams in functional dreamwork rather than interpretive dreamwork, you will see that you are becoming more active and effective in your dreams and thus start achieving plus scores.

 These are self-statements that you feel may fit you or not fit you.
-But we are asking you to make a forced choice, one in which you have to choose, one way or another, if they statement is you are not.
+But we are asking you to make a forced choice, one in which you have to choose, one way or another, if thee statement is about you or not.
 We usually take action in everyday life based on these self-statements and the attitudes behind them.
 So try and be honest with yourself in making your decision for or against here.
 Answer Yes or No according to how the self-statement pretty much applies to you or doesn’t.
 There are no right answers of course.

 In the Jungian-Senoi dreamwork approach the ultimate focus is on the dream, always the dream, and not on a personality theory evolved in some psychologies that also work with dreams.
 When applying Jungian personality dynamics, such as anima-animus, to dreams, the Jungian model weakens so much that it does not always apply and is not found useful.
-One example is does an woman have an anima as well as an animus or just an animus?
+One example is… does a woman have an anima as well as an animus or just an animus?
 And when applied to dreams, is it really true that all masculine figures in dreams represent her animus, her inner masculine?

 Dream ego: Phases and transformations Personal development through dreamwork Stages in dream exploration Ethics in dreamwork Spirituality in dreamwork Evaluating results in dreamwork Dreamworking with a client Methodology of a dreamwork session Exploring a client’s dream: stages, rules, types of questions Dreamwork strategies related to types of dreams Dreams related …